rpianezza/GenomeDelta/Manual.md

 ### Call GenomeDelta giving multiple FASTQ/BAM files as well as multiple FASTA assemblies as input

-To iterate over multiple **FASTA assemblies** and run **GenomeDelta** on all of them against a multiple FASTQ files, you can use this double loop
+To iterate over multiple **FASTA assemblies** and run **GenomeDelta** on all of them against multiple FASTQ files, you can use this double loop
 structure:

     for fq_file in /path/to/your/fastq/files/*.fastq.gz; do